About the PPCoC

 A Continuum of Care (CoC) helps communities plan for and provide a full range of emergency, transitional, and permanent housing and other services to address the needs of persons experiencing homelessness.
 The Pikes Peak Continuum of Care (PPCoC) is made up of service providers, advocates, local government officials, and citizens who work to eliminate homelessness in El Paso County, Colorado.
 The PPCoC is governed by a Board elected by the general members of the PPCoC.
 Community Health Partnership serves as the lead agency for the PPCoC and assists the PPCoC with:

-Mission
+Our Mission

 The Pikes Peak Continuum of Care exists to end homelessness in the Pikes Peak Region.

-Goals
+Shared Goals

-Who Should Apply?
+Who Should Become a Member?

 What are the benefits of membership?